ULL-ESIT-PL/babel-learning/doc/tan-liu-article.md

 );
 ```

-Whe I do `make watch` I see the following output:
+When I do `make watch` I see the following output:

 ```sh
 ➜  babel-tanhauhau git:(master) ✗ make watch